fermartinezmeana/Openvswitch-Install-CentOS7/commands/bridges-configuration.md

 <br />

 ### Configuration of external bridge and network interface:
-You need know your ip address, netmask and gateway.
+You need find out your ip address, netmask and gateway.
 Use commands `ip a` and `ip r` to know them

 [root@fer ~]# ip addr flush dev `interface_name`
 <br />